Hencya/POS-System/README.md

 # Golang Point Of Sale

-Example Golang API backend rest about a simple case Point Of Sale using Echo Framework and Gorm ORM Database.
+Example Golang API backend rest about a simple case Point Of Sale using Echo Framework and Gorm ORM and PostgreSQL Database.

 ## User Dummy Login
   Username = username